-When completed in March 2019, Mjøsa Tower in the Norwegian town of Brumunddal will be the world’s tallest wooden building.
-The construction, which started in early April this year, is an example of how wood can be substituted for concrete, which is considerably heavier and less environmentally friendly.
-The building will stand over 80 metres tall, and its 18 storeys will house offices, a hotel and apartments.
+When completed in March 2019, Mjøsa Tower is in the Norwegian town of Brumunddal.
+For it will be the world’s tallest wooden building.
+The construction, which started in early April.
+However this year, is an example.
+Especially of how wood can be substituted for concrete.
+That which is considerably heavier and less environmentally friendly.
+The building will stand over 80 metres tall.
+Also it its 18 storeys will house offices, a hotel and apartments.

 Wooden buildings are the solution to the high demand for new housing and offices, urban densification, and stringent environmental demands.
-Using wood as the main building material produces lightweight and cost-effective buildings that are quick to build and have minimal environmental impact.
+Using wood as the main building material produces lightweight and cost-effective buildings.
+Those that are quick to build and have minimal environmental impact.
 This also applies to load-bearing elements.

 This high-rise is being built using glulam, CLT, and Metsä Wood’s Kerto® LVL (laminated veneer lumber).
-To ensure the required load-bearing capacity, cross-bonded veneer panels called Kerto-Q LVL will be used for the flooring between the storeys.
+To ensure the required load-bearing capacity, cross-bonded veneer panels called Kerto-Q LVL will be used.
+That’s for the flooring between the storeys.
 The panels are extremely strong and durable.

-Wood is an environmentally friendly building material.
-As a raw material, it is renewable and abundantly available in the Nordic countries.
+Wood is alao an environmentally friendly building material.
+As a raw material, it is renewable.
+Also abundantly available in the Nordic countries.
 The material absorbs more carbon dioxide as the tree grows than the quantities emitted in the manufacture of this construction material.
 The wood’s light weight means less transportation and lighter foundations of the kind required for concrete buildings.

 Construction time slashed by half